Sample-path large deviations for stochastic evolutions driven by the square of a Gaussian process: Introduction

+The main new contribution of the current work is two-fold.
+Firstly, we apply the asymptotic theory of Fredholm determinants to the calculation of the large deviation rate function; this results is an explicit formula for the rate function which characterizes sample-path large deviations for the slow process in terms of a finite-dimensional determinant of a matrix of the size equal to the number of fast degrees of freedom.
+Essentially, Szeg\H{o}'s theory of Fredholm determinants is used to build an asymptotic solution to the matrix Ricatti equation of \cite{thomas}.

+Secondly, we introduce a concrete illustrative example with stochastically generated metastability.
+This is a system of stochastic differential equations with a single slow variable and a multi-dimensional fast variable for which all the drifts are quadratic such that in the noiseless limit there is a unique fixed point.
+However, the addition of noise leads to the appearance of multiple fixed points for the effective Hamiltonian dynamics describing the sample-path deviations.
+In other words the noisy system exhibits metastability.
+We use our explicit knowledge of the rate function to construct transition paths (instanton trajectories) between the fixed points.

+A third result of our paper is of a more technical nature: as it turns out, it is enough to characterise the fast variables as a Gaussian process with the auto-correlation function which decays sufficiently fast, for example exponentially.
+In particular, it is not necessary to require that the fast process be Markov.
+Relaxing this assumption opens up a possibility of using our results in turbulence modelling in the following way: the auto-correlation functions of the small scale turbulence are measured experimentally and used to model the small scale fluctuations as a fast Gaussian process.
+Then the large deviations properties of the large scale turbulence can be studied theoretically using the theory described below.
+A rigorous validation of the large deviations principle without assuming Markovianity is also a very natural question for the probability theory.

+It is worth stressing that the current paper does not deal with applications of the developed theory to specific physical systems.
+However, it has been already proved useful for the study of large deviations in a mean field model of plasma kinetics, see the recent preprint \cite{feliachi2021dynamical} for details.
+We also hope that we can apply the explicit formulas found here to understand the hydrodynamic bistability discussed in ~\cite{bouchet,Bouchet_Rolland_Simonnet_2019}.

+The rest of the paper is organised as follows.
 We start with the definition of the model in Section \ref{secmodel} and give a heuristic derivation of the corresponding large deviation principle in Section \ref{ldp}.
 The highlight of this section is the application of Widom's theorem for the asymptotics of Fredholm determinants to the calculation of the rate function.
 In Section \ref{example} we show the emergence of metastability for a particular representative of our class of models and study the corresponding 'instanton' trajectories.
 Brief conclusions are presented in Section \ref{concl}.
-The Appendices \ref{app1} and \ref{app2} contain some technical derivations for Section \ref{ldp}.
+Appendices \ref{app1}, \ref{app2}, \ref{appLB} contains some technical derivations for Section \ref{ldp}.
 Appendix \ref{app3} contains a review of Widom's theorem.